Reinforcement learning-based statistical search strategy for an axion model from flavor

 \section{Conclusion}

 Flavor symmetries give many insights into new physics beyond the Standard Model.
-Recently, there have been many works analyzing theoretical models with machine learning.
+Recently, numerous studies have analyzed theoretical models using machine learning techniques.
 Under these circumstances, RL can be a new statistical analysis method to capture features of the models that are difficult to observe in sequential calculations.
 In particular, RL is useful for solving issues which are difficult within conventional descent approaches.